mac-can/PCBUSB-Wrapper/README.md

 ## Build Targets

-_Important note_: To build any of the following build targets run the `build_no.sh` script to generate a pseudo build number.
+Important note: _To build any of the following build targets run the script_ `build_no.sh` _to generate a pseudo build number._
 ```
 uv-pc013mac:~ eris$ cd ~/Projects/CAN/DRV/Drivers/PCBUSB
 uv-pc013mac:Sources eris$ ./build_no.sh
 ```
 Repeat this step after each `git commit`, `git pull`, `git clone`, etc.

-Then go back to root folder and compile the whole _bleep_ by typing the usual commands:
+Then go back to the root folder and compile the whole _bleep_ by typing the usual commands:
 ```
 uv-pc013mac:Sources eris$ cd ~/Projects/CAN/DRV/Drivers/PCBUSB
 uv-pc013mac:PCBUSB eris$ make clean